 Utility Mode controls the appearance of information in your display.
 This mode also controls the load and save functions via MIDI (SYSEX), so that you can save all of your valuable presets and parameters to a floppy disk using the appropriate communications software.
-Owners of the AXON AX 100-SB will find here numerous settings for drum sequences, programmable digital effects and the QS300 synthesizer section.
+Owners of the AXON AX 100-SB will find here numerous settings for drum sequences and programmable digital effects.